 Here are some questions about crime victim rights that you might have:

 Unlike the criminal justice system where the case against the criminal is handled and controlled by a district attorney’s office, the civil case is controlled by the victim as guaranteed by the Seventh Amendment of the United States Constitution.
-This guarantees all Americans the right to enforce our civil claims by trial by jury.
+This guarantees all Americans the right to enforce our civil claims by a jury trial.

 The victim can engage our office or hire another attorney to investigate the acts surrounding the crime to determine whether a civil claim can be filed and whether there is a reasonable chance of a successful recovery.